 NEET (UG)

-Free online mock test for Haloalkanes and Haloarenes (ICSE Class 10 Chemistry) — 83 competency-based questions with instant marking.
+Free online mock test for Haloalkanes and Haloarenes (ICSE Class 10 Chemistry) — 83 competency-based questions based on the latest CISCE 2027 syllabus, with instant marking.
 Try the samples below, then take the full test free.

 Sample questions